codecheckers/codecheckers.github.io/guide/community-workflow.md

 After the publication of the CODECHECK certificate, add a reference to the certificate in your paper, e.g., in a section describing your workflow or in the acknowledgements:

-> _A CODECHECK certificate is available confirming that [all of the, a (significant) part of the, the] computations underlying this article could be independently executed: https://doi.org/[certificate DOI]._
+> _A CODECHECK certificate is available confirming that [all of the, a (significant) part of the, the] computations underlying this article could be independently executed: <https://doi.org/certificate-DOI>._

 ------